List of school attacks in China: March 2019

-On the afternoon of March 14, 2019, a 54-year-old man Cui Zhenjiang (崔振江) attacked students near the Guanghuadao Primary School, 17 students were injured.
+On the afternoon of March 14, 2019, 54-year-old Cui Zhenjiang (崔振江) attacked students near the Guanghuadao Primary School in Tangshan, Hebei, injuring 17 students.

 September 2019

 On September 2, 2019, a 40-year-old attacker surnamed Yu killed eight students and injured two others at an elementary school in Chaoyangpo, Enshi City, Hubei, on the first day of the new semester.
 The motive and method of the attack were not specified.
 The suspect was previously released from prison in June 2018 after serving a sentence for attempted murder.

 November 2019

-More than 50 people, almost all of them young children, were hospitalized in southwest China on Tuesday after a man broke into a kindergarten and sprayed them with sodium hydroxide as "revenge on society."
-Fifty-one children and three teachers were injured in the attack in Kaiyuan, in Yunnan province.
-Two were seriously injured, but their injuries were not life-threatening.
+More than 50 people, almost all of them young children, were hospitalized in Kaiyuan, Yunnan, after a man broke into a kindergarten and sprayed them with sodium hydroxide as "revenge on society."
+Fifty-one children and three teachers were injured, including two seriously injured, but not life-threatening.

 2020s

 June 2020

 On June 4, 2020, 39 people (37 students and two adults) were injured in a knife attack at a primary school.
 The students suffered mild injuries; two adults suffered more severe injuries.
+The perpetrator, school security guard Li Xiaowen, was motivated personal resentments against colleagues and the vice principal.
+He was sentenced to death in September 2020.